Rami Zalfou

 Research

-The Historical State and Economic Development: Evidence from Ottoman Syria’s Nomadic Frontier
+The Historical State and Path Dependence: Evidence from Ottoman Syria’s Stateless Frontier

-Leaving the Parental Home Among Immigrants and The Children of Immigrants in Sweden, 1980–2022 (with Anna Tegunimataka)
+Leaving the Parental Home Among Middle Eastern Immigrants and their Offspring in Sweden, 1998 to 2022 (with Anna Tegunimataka)

 Teaching